SzymonKonski/Number-Finder/README.md

 # Number Finder

-Program consists of many processes.
-It's capable of searching, indexing and answering queries about ASCII texts that represent numbers contained in files on the system.
+Program is capable of searching, indexing and answering queries about ASCII texts that represent numbers contained in files on the system.

 ## Getting Started
 The program accepts several optional flags to modify the default behavior, and at least one path to an existing directory as a positional argument.